 Contrast this situation with the deadline to submit a board package.
 In normal circumstances, the buyer does not have a right to cancel if the board package is not submitted on time.
 Therefore the buyer may not successfully seek an extension of such a time.

 Requesting an extension in such a circumstance comes with risk.
-If the seller disagrees (and there is no requirement that they do), the buyer must rush to submit the board package or risk becoming in breach of the contract, potentially subjecting the buyer to the deposit’s loss.
+If the seller disagrees (and there is no requirement that they do), the buyer must rush to submit the board package or risk becoming in material breach of the contract, potentially subjecting the buyer to the deposit’s loss.